ClaudioMansillaB/parquet_topsql/README.md

 # Project Structure

-src/: Contains the main Python scripts. scripts/: Shell scripts for configuration and execution. data/: Folders for input and output files. tests/: Unit tests.
+- src/: Contains the main Python scripts.
+- scripts/: Shell scripts for configuration and execution.
+- data/: Folders for input and output files.

 # Contributions